electrode-io/above-the-fold-only-server-render/README.md

-# skip-server-render
+# above-the-fold-only-server-render

-A React component wrapper for optionally skipping SSR.
+A React component wrapper for optionally skipping server side rendering.
+This component helps render your components on server that are above the fold and the rest on client.

 ## Installation

 ```
-npm install skip-server-render
+npm install above-the-fold-only-server-render
 ```

 ## Usage

-By default, the `SkipServerRender` component does nothing and simply returns the child component.
+By default, the `AboveTheFoldOnlyServerRender` component does nothing and simply returns the child component.
-You can tell the component to skip server rendering either by passing a prop `skip={true}` or setting up `skipServerRender` in your app context and passing the component a `contextKey` prop.
+You can tell the component to skip server rendering either by passing a prop `skip={true}` or setting up `aboveTheFoldOnlyServerRender` in your app context and passing the component a `contextKey` prop.

 You can skip server side rendering by passing a skip prop: